alexirpan/alexirpan.github.io/_posts/2020-04-14-contact-tracing.markdown

 to leak the minimum amount of information required to make contact tracing work, and to avoid leaking any other information, like age or gender.
-If Alice meets 10 people and gets a notification, all she learns is that one of the 10 people she met is COVID-19 positive - which, again, is something that she would have learned anyways.
+If Alice meets 10 people and gets a notification, all she learns is that one of the 10 people she met is COVID-19 positive - which, again, is something that she could have concluded anyways.

 If implemented as stated, neither the hospital, nor Apple, nor Google should learn who's been meeting who, and the users getting the notification shouldn't learn